 It looks like if you are already paying alimony pursuant to a divorce agreement entered into prior to January 1, 2019 the old rules will apply to you as long as you are paying alimony.
 But keep in mind that tax laws change.
 When we need tax advice we turn to a CPA.
 We hate to sound like a tv commercial but make sure you consult your tax advisor.

 Alimony & the New Tax Code

 In 2017, Congress did away with the deductibility of alimony altogether.
 That means it is no longer deductible for the person paying the alimony, and it will no longer be taxable income for the recipient of the alimony for divorces finalized after December 31, 2018.

-At first glance, this may look like a win for the spouse receiving the alimony (since they no longer pay taxes on it), but in reality it may result in lower alimony payments overall since the spouse paying the alimony can no longer deduct it on their taxes they will end up with a bigger tax bill.
+At first glance, this may look like a win for the spouse receiving the alimony (since they no longer pay taxes on it).
+But in reality it may result in lower alimony payments.
+Since the spouse paying the alimony can no longer deduct it on their taxes they will end up with a bigger tax bill.
 Since the person receiving the alimony is usually in a lower tax bracket, this will mean more money for the government, and less money to be divided between the person paying and receiving the alimony.

 As attorneys, we never like losing a tool to get the parties in a divorce to come to a settlement.
 A settlement of property issues in a divorce is usually in everyone’s best interests.
 Now it may be harder to do.